Need a New Job? Find It Here!

 PhantomJS

 Phantom JS is a headless browser with JavaScript API.
-It is an optimal solution for headless website testing, access, and manipulation in web pages and has a standard DOM API.
+It is an optimal solution for headless website testing, access, and manipulation of web pages and has a standard DOM API.

 599546504HIo.webp